ippontech/blog-usa/posts/build-a-pwa-in-jhipster.md

     };
 </script>
 ```
+After deploying the above script in our `index.html`, users will then have the ability to click our button with the class `.add-pwa`.
+We did it!
+We've met all of the criteria necessary for a browser to fire the `beforeinstallprompt` and get our app on a user's home screen.

 # Testing In Chrome
 In Chrome DevTools, under the **Application** tab, you can view your service worker, manifest, and cached content.
 This is a helpful way to check what exactly is being cached and making sure your service worker is behaving as intended.
 When viewing the manifest under the application tab you will see the option to `add to home screen`.
 This is a manual way to fire the `beforeinstallprompt` and test the reaction.